 Our Reading Program:

 Our program offers one-to-one and small group tutoring for adults who wish to learn to read, have difficulties reading, spelling, and comprehension or wish to learn English as a second language.
 Adult learners are 16 years old and up.
-OIC tutors go through our free training program and should possess patience, sensitivity, be dependable, and flexible.
+OIC tutors go through our free training program and should possess patience, sensitivity, be dependable, and exercise flexibility.

 What qualifications are required to be a tutor?

 OIC tutors have a heart to help others.
-You do not need to be a teacher - our training program will help you learn the skills to work with an adult learner.
-Although most of our tutors are 18 years old, we do make exceptions for younger individuals to be involved in our peer-to-peer tutoring opportunities as long as they are in school and of good academic standing.
+You do not need to be a teacher - our training program will help you learn the skills to help with an adult learner.
+Although most of our tutors are 18 years old, we do make exceptions for younger (16 and up) individuals to be involved in our peer-to-peer tutoring opportunities as long as they are in school and of good academic standing.
 If you are under 18, you must have written parental permission to be a tutor.

 Understand that you are building a relationship with an individual, not just teaching someone to read.